dbalaouras/Beats-Pi/README.md

 # Beats-Pi
 Elastic Beats.
 You know, for Pi.

+### TEMPORARY SHUTDOWN due to errors...
+Beats will be back soon.

 ### Updates 18 Jun 2020
 v7.7.1 and v7.8.0 are now available.
 Added x-pack support to Filebeat, so please notice that several Filebeat components now fall under the Elastic License instead of the Apache License.
 Couldn't get x-pack support to work on Metricbeat, so that's still the OSS version.